-These new texts adopted by the European Union did not have a significant impact on the Company's financial statements.
+These new texts applied by the European Union do not have a significant impact on the Company's financial statements.

-Standards, amendments to standards and interpretations not yet adopted by the Company
+Standards, standard amendments, and interpretations not yet applied by the Company

-There are no significant standards, amendments, or interpretations, adopted or not yet adopted by the European Union, which could have been implemented early or that would come into effect after June 30, 2021.
+There are no significant standards, amendments, and interpretations, applied or not yet applied by the EU, coming into effect after June 30, 2022, of which early implementation would have been possible.

-Standards, Amendments, or interpretations adopted by IASB that will come into effect after the fiscal year opened on January 1, 2021, and are currently in the process of being adopted by the European Union are the following ones:
+Standards, amendments, and interpretations applied by IASB that will come into effect after fiscal years opened from January 1, 2022, and that are currently in the process of being adopted by the EU, are as follows: